 - There is no recorded activity inside the listed notebook for five or more days.

-- The first time the status of a notebook is reverted.
-This signals that there was rework done, or work that went backwards.
+- The first time the status of a notebook is reset to a previously set status.
 This alert is resolved once the notebook proceeds to a new status.

 To view the notebook that requires attention, click on the name of the notebook in the attention block to open in full view.

 If there are more than three alerts, you can click See more notebooks that require attention… You may need to click this more than once to pull up all of the alerts depending on the number of notebooks that require attention.

 Only notebooks in open status are included in the attention block and are updated once daily.

 In the dashboard, there is an overview of the organization’s notebook activity.
 This section shows up-to-date counts of the notebook activities across the organization as well as the change in activity since the previous week.

 The types of activities listed are:

 - Notebooks closed (this number includes notebooks with Done and Archived statuses)